Skip to content

 --set installEnterpriseCrds=true

-2. Upgrade your gloo-platform Helm release in the management cluster to include the following settings.
+2. In the cluster where you installed the management plane, upgrade your gloo-platform Helm release to include the following settings.

-helm get values gloo-platform -n gloo-mesh -o yaml --kube-context ${MGMT_CONTEXT} > mgmt-plane.yaml
+helm get values gloo-platform -n gloo-mesh -o yaml --kube-context ${context1} > mgmt-plane.yaml

 helm upgrade gloo-platform gloo-platform/gloo-platform \